parthnan/HeatDiffusion-and-Drag-Modeling/README.md

 Download the free modeling software https://freefem.org/ and run the .edp files to see the animated simulation.

-1.Modeling the diffusion of heat(temperature) when heat is input through the bottom of a cuboid full of a material.
-Based on the Poisson Equation.Boundary conditions are such that heat only enters from the bottom, and can exit from all other surfaces.
+1. Modeling the diffusion of heat(temperature) when heat is input through the bottom of a cuboid full of a material.
+Based on the Diffusion Equation.
+Boundary conditions are such that heat only enters from the bottom, and can exit from all other surfaces.
 Each Simulation frame lasts 0.05 seconds(Δ𝑡=0.05).
 Press Enter for simulation start.

 ![alt text](https://raw.githubusercontent.com/parthnan/HeatDiffusion-and-Drag-Modeling/master/heatdiffusion.png)